tildeclub/site/wiki/source/ssh.md

 [skip over this background info](#how-to-make-an-ssh-key)**

-while [tilde.club](https://tilde.club) is accessible on the web and features lovely web pages written by its users, most interaction with tilde.club takes place **inside the machine** that runs tilde.club as opposed to via web forms that have an effect from **outside** tilde.club's computer.
+while [tilde.club](https://tilde.club) is accessible on the web and features lovely web pages written by its users, most interaction with Tilde.club takes place **inside the machine** that runs Tilde.club as opposed to via web forms that have an effect from **outside** Tilde.club's computer.

-this is what sets tilde.club apart from most other online communities. you connect directly to another computer from yours alongside other people and then write your web pages, chat, and play games all via text-based interfaces right on tilde.club's computer.
+this is what sets Tilde.club apart from most other online communities. you connect directly to another computer from yours alongside other people and then write your web pages, chat, and play games all via text-based interfaces right on Tilde.club's computer.

 prior to the web (which debuted in 1995) this is how pretty much all computer stuff got done. you connected directly to a machine (usually over a direct,